MockingbirdME/game_md/core_rules/05 - combat.md

 ### Move actions
 Character's move during combat they have a number of different options when doing so and may select one, or more, of them each round as detailed below.
 If a character makes any non movement actions during their turn they may take them during any point in their movement (ie. a character who walks 4m may move two take another action then move the other two).
 #### Walk(0)
 Move half your base movement in meters, round down.
-This action has a zero turn requirement if it's the first move action the character takes during their turn.
+This action has its turn requirement reduced to zero if it's the first move action the character takes during their turn\.
 #### Dash(1)
 Move up to your base movement in meters.
-This action has a zero turn requirement if it's the first move action the character takes during their turn.
+This action has its turn requirement reduced to zero if it's the first move action the character takes during their turn\.
 #### Sprint(3)
 The character makes a sprint skill check and resolves its effects.
 #### Swim(2)
 Make a skill check using body as the primary attribute, personal movement as the primary skill, and a difficulty of 10-30(depending on conditions), if the check succeeds move through water up to 1 meter per rank in the swim secondary skill plus 1 meter per additional success in the skill check.
-This action has a zero turn requirement if it's the first move action the character takes during their turn.
+This action has its turn requirement reduced to zero if it's the first move action the character takes during their turn\.
 #### Climb(2)
 Make a skill check using body as the primary attribute, personal movement as the primary skill, and a difficulty of 10-30(depending on conditions), on a success transverse across a surface up to 1 meter per rank in the climb secondary skill plus 1 meter per success in the skill check, if the skill check critically fails the character loses his grip and falls.
-This action has a zero turn requirement if it's the first move action the character takes during their turn.
+This action has its turn requirement reduced to zero if it's the first move action the character takes during their turn\.
 #### Jump(2)
  make a skill check using body as the primary attribute, personal movement as the primary skill, and a difficulty of 10, on a success jump horizontally a number or meters equal to your rank in the jump secondary skill plus 1 meter per two additional success, or half that distance vertically, increase the total distance by 50% if you've taken a dash or sprint action already this turn.
-This action has a zero turn requirement if it's the first move action the character takes during their turn.
+This action has its turn requirement reduced to zero if it's the first move action the character takes during their turn\.

 ### Melee Actions
 Unless stated otherwise, melee actions have a turn requirement of one.